Chicago, Humor, John Hughes, Menopause

 I know you think there’s something wrong with me.

-You can nod your heads as you read this because a part of me wonders if there’s something wrong with me as I try to recreate my adolescent years by sitting at a dead director’s grave and writing for hours on end.
+A part of me wonders if there’s something wrong with me as I try to recreate my adolescent years by sitting at a dead director’s grave and writing for hours on end.

 But it was this realization that struck me on a humid early spring day as I yelled it into my phone, Psychedelic Furs blasting in the background: